Katherine Anne Porter: Acclaimed writing career and teaching

 During the 1930s, 1940s and 1950s, Porter enjoyed a reputation as one of America's most distinguished writers, but her limited output and equally limited sales had her living on grants and advances for most of the era.

-During the 1930s, she spent several years in Europe during which she continued to publish short stories.
+In the 1930s, Porter spent several years in Europe, during which she continued to publish short stories.
 She married Eugene Pressly, a writer, in 1930.
 In 1938, upon returning from Europe, she divorced Pressly and married Albert Russel Erskine, Jr., a graduate student.
-He reportedly divorced her in 1942, after discovering that she was 20 years his senior.
+He divorced her in 1942, reportedly after discovering that she was 20 years his senior.

+In 1940, Porter was a visiting lecture at the Bread Loaf Writers' Conference in Vermont alongside W. H. Auden.
+She lived at the artist's retreat Yaddo for much of 1941.
+There she lived and worked alongside the writers Eudora Welty, Edward Newhouse, and Carson McCullers, composer Colin McPhee, and critic Newton Arvin.
+During the summer session, McCullers reportedly developed a romantic obsession with Porter, who was enjoying critical acclaim after the publication of Flowering Judas and Pale Horse Pale Rider.
+Erskine had told Porter that McCullers was a lesbian after reading her novel The Heart Is a Lonely Hunter.
+In letters to Erskine from Yaddo, Porter called McCullers "tiresome" and "rotten to the bone".
+She complained to Yaddo's administration that McCullers's attention was making her uncomfortable.

-In 1941, during a stay at the artists' retreat Yaddo, Porter went on a ride through the rural area south of Saratoga Lake, where she found her future home in Malta.
-She named the property "South Hill" for several years before selling it to author George F. Willison in 1946.
+Also at Yaddo, Porter took a ride through the rural area south of Saratoga Lake, where she found her future home in Malta.
+She named the property "South Hill".
+In 1946, she sold it to author George F. Willison.

 Porter became an elected member of the National Institute of Arts and Letters in 1943, and was a writer-in-residence at several colleges and universities, including the University of Chicago, the University of Michigan, and the University of Virginia.

 Between 1948 and 1958, she taught at Stanford University, the University of Michigan, Washington and Lee University, and the University of Texas, where her unconventional manner of teaching made her popular with students.
 In 1959 the Ford Foundation granted Porter $26,000 over two years.